New Canaan, CT Demographics

 A map of New Canaan's Population by Race

-Of the 215 places in Connecticut, New Canaan is the 57th most populous.
+New Canaan is ranked the 54th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Canaan was ranked the 57th most populous place in the 2020 Census.

 New Canaan's White Population